Louisville Kentucky Foreclosure Defense

 Foreclosures and Chapter 13

-Along with this other debts such as the interest rates and payment amount of a car may be reduced.
+Along with this, other debts such as auto loans can have their interest rates and payment amounts reduced.
 Unsecured debts may be repaid for less than 10%.
-By filing a bankruptcy prior to a foreclosure eliminates any debt for income taxes or the deficency for a foreclosure.
+Filing a bankruptcy before a foreclosure eliminates any debt for income taxes or deficiency from a foreclosure.
 It can be an important part of avoiding some problems and fallout from a foreclosure.
 Download our Bankruptcy Manual to make sure you understand the issues and what to do if you are involved in a foreclosure.

-It is always best to sit down and talk to an attorney that only practices in this area who will spend time on your case.
-This is as a bankruptcy/foreclosure attorney I take on less than 200 cases a year.
-Instead of being a large office that just hands you over to a secretary or paralegal to file I give you individual attention and I have now spent over 25 years doing this.
+It is always best to sit down and talk to an attorney that only practices in this area.
+You need someone who will spend time on your case.
+As a bankruptcy/foreclosure attorney, I take on less than 200 cases a year.
+I have over 30 years of experience.
+Instead of being a large office that just hands you over to a secretary or paralegal, I give you individual attention.
+Give us a call.